 'Is it safe to go to Mexico?'
 We hear that question constantly, and the answer is always yes, if you know where to go and do your research.

-The grisly drug-related murders that make the headlines usually happen far from where the majority of travellers to the country visit, and yet many potential visitors are still avoiding the country.
+The grisly drug-related murders that make the headlines usually happen far from where the majority of travelers to the country visit, and yet many potential visitors are still avoiding the country.

-Before brushing a Mexico trip aside though, consider our eight top places to visit (there are dozens of other candidates), in terms of travel appeal and safety record.
+Before brushing a Mexico trip aside though, consider these favorite places of ours to visit (there are dozens of other candidates), in terms of travel appeal and safety record.
 None are on the US State Department's warning list.

 There really is no more fascinating city in the world than Mexico's misunderstood capital.
 With a population of over 21 million (and a crime rate about a third of Washington, DC's), Mexico City had a serious scrub-up for its bi-centennial, and now some places like mariachi-filled Plaza Garibaldi are considered (like Times Square in New York) safe enough to be a 'Disney version' of its former gritty self.
 Also, many restored colonial buildings show details long obscured by years of pollution build-up.
 Meanwhile, this ancient city built over a filled-in lake has Aztec canals, pyramids, Diego Rivera and Frida Kahlo's old studio, and hipster dining in chic eateries of the Condesa and Polanco.
 That and a million other things.

 If you've not been – and most haven't – circle 'Todos Santos' for the next Baja trip.
 Sure, some long-timers say it's not what it used to be, as popularity has swelled (and its 'gringo: Mexicano' ratio has evened out), but it still beats the Cabo San Lucas condos for laid-back sense of peace in Baja Sur.
-A couple of hours from the Cabo or La Paz airports, it's a mountain-backed artist community near very good surfing beaches.
-You can easily drive into Sammy Hagar bars and boat trips at Cabo, then return for the quiet at night.
+A couple of hours from the Cabo or La Paz airports, is a mountain-backed artist community with good surfing beaches.
+You can easily drive into Sammy Hagar bars and or take a boat trip to Cabo, then return for the quiet at night.
 Plus the Hotel California here likes to claim it's the Hotel California.

 Yes, it's an obvious choice – and with reason.
 A bit of an American-expat go-to of the silver towns of the central highlands north of Mexico City (and two hours from the León airport), San Miguel de Allende is a stunner, with any worry of drug violence a distant rumor.
 The town itself – as seen in Robert Rodriguez's Once Upon a Time in Mexico – is the main attraction.
 A Unesco World Heritage site since 2008, the town of 62,000 is filled with handicraft shops, 17th-century cathedrals, botanic gardens, organic farmer restaurants and lovely (sometimes luxe) guesthouses.

-San Miguel's a good spot to study Spanish or cooking.
-Set in a colonial building, Academia Hispano Americano (ahaspeakspanish.com) is a good choice (and can arrange homestays).
+Expert tip: San Miguel's a good spot to study Spanish or cooking.
+Set in a colonial building, Academia Hispano Americano is a good choice (and can arrange homestays).